Sunday, April 27, 2025

 He gets wings at the end.
 It's AMAZING.
 But even up to that point, he's fabulous to watch.

 If I were teaching screenwriting, I'd use this movie to illustrate how not to write a character.
 There is nothing there at all where she's supposed to be.
 Truly, she has almost no traits.
-She gets pushed around by everyone, manipulated, bullied, anesthetized, dressed, pushed off buildings, saved.
+She gets pushed around by everyone, manipulated, bullied, anesthetized, dressed while unconscious, pushed off buildings, and saved.
 She barely does anything and almost never even makes a choice.
+She starts to try to choose with the terrible brothers Titus and Balem, but it's all for nothing because of manipulation and gets rescued anyway.

 My first novel was the exact same way.
 Passive, reactive character.
 Brr, awful.